ms0/crypto/README.md

 Use python help for more current and complete documentation.

-The bitstring constructor can create a bitstring instance from a bitstring (a copy),<br>
+The bitstring constructor can create a bitstring instance from a bitstring (a copy)<br>
+with the bits reversed if the optional second arg is nonzero,<br>
-a string (converting each character c to ord(c) and assuming it to be 8 bits long),<br>
+a string (converting each character c to ord(c) and assuming it to be 8 bits long)<br>
+with the octets reversed if the optional second arg is nonzero,<br>
+a bytes instance with an optional second arg to reverse the octet order,<br>
-or an integer (with big-endian bit numbering) together with a number of bits.
+or an integer (with big-endian bit numbering) together with a number of bits<br>
+which if negative uses little-endian bit numbering (i.e., reverses the bit order).<br>

 Examples:<br>
 bitstring('abc') -> 011000010110001001100011 [printed as 0x616263]<br>
 bitstring(0x37,7) -> 0110111 [printed as 0x37]<br>

-bitstring instances have the following attributes:
+bitstring instances have the following attributes:<br>
 <table>
  <tr><td>.x</td><td>the bitstring interpreted as a big-endian integer</td></tr>
  <tr><td>._l</td><td>the number of bits in the bitstring (same as len())</td></tr>